 Loyola University Chicago GPA Average

-Loyola University Chicago GPA averages range from 3.5 to 4.0.
+Loyola University Chicago average GPA ranges from 3.5 to 4.0, with an average of 3.7.
 25% of admitted students have GPAs below 3.5 (around an A- average), while 25% have GPAs of 4.0 or higher.
 How is a higher GPA possible?
 4.0 is, after all, the maximum in many schools.
 However, some schools will weight harder classes by scoring them out of 5.0, boosting students’ GPAs while rewarding them for pursuing a harder curriculum (usually with AP or other advanced classes).

 By the time you apply to college, it may be too late to change your GPA.
 If this is the case, and your GPA is well below Loyola University Chicago’s GPA average, keep in mind that your essays and letters of recommendation can make all the difference!